 This post continues the brief answers about male body and sexual issues begun in Frank Answers Briefly About Male Body Issues.
 That archived post was getting too long so I moved the questions and answers given in early 2021 to this new post.
-More questions are invited as we continue through 2021.
+I received more amazing questions as we continued through 2021.
+I hope the answers were adequate to the questions.
 Questions posted on the blog platform come to me anonymously.
 Comments on the answers are welcome.

 Men Touching Other Men – August 21, 2021